 Summary of Application Process

-- Applicant completes the NUI Galway Academic Clinician Advancement Programme (ACAP) Application Form.
+- Applicant completes the NUI Galway Academic Clinician Advancement Programme (ACAP) Application Form and engages with the relevant Head of Discipline about the programme.

-- Evaluation process undertaken by ACAP review panel after closing date.
+- Evaluation process undertaken by ACAP review panel.

 - Recommendations forwarded to the President, NUI Galway for approval.

-- Successful applicants will be contacted by the President’s Office and the School of Medicine.
+- Successful applicants will be contacted by the School of Medicine.

 For any queries, please contact the School of Medicine.
 Email: ACAPmedicine@nuigalway.ie